abustamam/Neighborhood-Map/README.md

 -Search for Groupons in a specific area
 -Click on markers to center and see groupon URL

+## To do

+-Add more info about the groupon (price, discounts, etc) -Fix the rating-to-star feature when filtering locations -Add all groupons (not just food and drink), and ability to filter between categories -Add other services (living social, foursquare, etc)

 ## Resources

 [Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorial)